COST GUIDES

 Requires scaffolding – Five hours on average

-Due to the hazardous nature of this work, we strongly recommend hiring a qualified and experienced tradesperson to repair or replace roof tiles.
+No. Due to the hazardous nature of this work, you should hire a tradesperson to repair or replace roof tiles.
 Professional roofing contractors undergo training to perform roof tile replacements safely.
 Furthermore, attempting a DIY job could invalidate your home insurance.

 Your home insurance may cover roof tile damage from storms, heavy rain, hail, or fallen trees.
 But you'll most likely need to foot the bill for general wear and tear.
 To determine if roof tile replacement is covered, you're best off contacting your insurance provider directly.